UCI-CARL/CARLsim4/projects/README.md

               CA3_Pyramidal, // postsynaptic neuron type
-              true, // define short-term plasticity for the connection type STPu(0.1302436377f, 0.0f), // define mean and standard deviation of the U parameter STPtauU(12.93029701f, 0.0f), // define mean and standard deviation of the tauU parameter STPtauX(361.0287219f, 0.0f), // define mean and standard deviation of the tauX parameter STPtdAMPA(5.0f, 0.0f), // define mean and standard deviation of the AMPA receptor current decay time constant STPtdNMDA(150.0f, 0.0f), // define mean and standard deviation of the NMDA receptor current decay time constant STPtdGABAa(7.623472774f, 0.0f), // define mean and standard deviation of the GABAA receptor current decay time constant
+              true, // define short-term plasticity for the connection type STPu(0.1302436377f, 0.0f), // define mean and standard deviation of the U parameter STPtauU(12.93029701f, 0.0f), // define mean and standard deviation of the tauU parameter; tau_f on Hippocampome STPtauX(361.0287219f, 0.0f), // define mean and standard deviation of the tauX parameter; tau_r on Hippocampome STPtdAMPA(5.0f, 0.0f), // define mean and standard deviation of the AMPA receptor current decay time constant STPtdNMDA(150.0f, 0.0f), // define mean and standard deviation of the NMDA receptor current decay time constant STPtdGABAa(7.623472774f, 0.0f), // define mean and standard deviation of the GABAA receptor current decay time constant
               STPtdGABAb(150.0f, 0.0f), // define mean and standard deviation of the GABAB receptor current decay time constant
-              STPtrNMDA(0.0f, 0.0f), // define mean and standard deviation of the NMDA receptor current rise time constant STPtrGABAb(0.0f, 0.0f) // define mean and standard deviation of the GABAB receptor current rise time constant );
+              STPtrNMDA(0.0f, 0.0f), // define mean and standard deviation of the NMDA receptor current rise time constant; disabled by default but can be enabled with non-zero input
+              STPtrGABAb(0.0f, 0.0f) // define mean and standard deviation of the GABAB receptor current rise time constant; disabled by default but can be enabled with non-zero input
+	      );
   ```